Low-rank Latent Matrix-factor Prediction Modeling for Generalized High-dimensional Matrix-variate Regression: Simulation Studies

-In this subsection, we aim to give a direct comparison of computation time of FamGLM, CPTR \citep{zhou2013tensor}, SVDTR \citep{zhou2014regularized}, and TTR \citep{li2018tucker}.
-The procedure to generate data follows exactly the same as that described in Subsection \ref{sub32}.
-We perform the runtime test procedure 100 times and report the median of the running time in Figure \ref{runtime}.
+\textbf{Estimation of factor numbers} We investigate whether LaGMaR can always select the true rank $(k_1, k_2)$ when estimating the latent factor matrix.
+We predefine six different combinations of true ranks $(k_1, k_2)$: $\left\{(2, 3), (2, 4), (2, 5), (3, 3), (3, 4), (3, 5)\right\}$, and compute the proportion that LaGMaR select the true rank, i.e., $(\hat{k}_1, \hat{k}_2)=(k_1, k_2)$, under different dimension $(p_1, p_2)$ and sample size.
+Simulation results based on 100 replicates are presented in Table \ref{rank_select}.
+It can be concluded that in latent dimension estimation, LaGMaR can always select the true rank with varying dimension $(p_1, p_2)$ and sample size.
+This may explain why LaGMaR behaves robust and can outplay other penalized methods which are sensitive to tuning parameters.

+\textbf{Comparison of Computation Time} To compare computation time of LaGMaR, CPTR(1), rSVD, and TTR(1,2), we focus on the logistic regression setting.
+CPTR(2) and TTR(2,2) are not counted as it is known time consuming for fitting higher order model.
+We record the run time of fitting each model for 100 simulated datasets.
+The medians of the computation time are summarized in Figure \ref{runtime}.
 The four models are all implemented by Matlab2019a, and the code is tested on a Windows10 laptop with Intel(R) Core(TM) i7-1065G7 CPU @ 1.30GHz and 16GB RAM.
-It can be seen that TTR and CPTR are far more time-consuming than FamGLM and SVDTR.
-Moreover, the running time of FamGLM does not increase significantly as $(p_1, p_2)$ gets larger.
+It can be seen that TTR and CPTR are much more time consuming than LaGMaR and rSVD.
+Moreover, the computation time of LaGMaR does not increase significantly as $(p_1, p_2)$ gets larger.